cdransf/cd-11ty/src/posts/data/syncing-osx-app-preferences-dot-files.md

 date: '2015-03-15'
 draft: false
 tags: ['development', 'macOS']
-summary: I've started using a command line tool called mackup to back up and sync many of my dot files and application settings on OS X.
 ---

 I've started using a command line tool called [mackup](https://github.com/lra/mackup) to back up and sync many of my dot files and application settings on OS X.<!-- excerpt -->